swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/using-swiftnio-channels/using-swiftnio-channels.md

 In this tutorial, you've learned the concept of Channels and Pipelines.
 You've also created a simple TCP server using SwiftNIO.
 All with structured concurrency!

-In the [next tutorial](https://swiftonserver.com/building-swiftnio-clients), we'll cover how to suppport a protocol (HTTP/1) by using Channel Handlers, by building an HTTP client.
+In the next tutorial, (<doc:building-swiftnio-clients>, we'll cover how to suppport a protocol (HTTP/1) by using Channel Handlers, by building an HTTP client.